Program Details

 Major Requirements

-The MSESI program is designed in a hybrid format, combining both asynchronous/synchronous online and in-person learning, to maximize the learning objectives of the program.
+The MSESI program is designed in a hybrid format, combining both in-person (on campus) learning, and online asynchronous sessions to maximize the learning objectives of the program.
 The MSESI combines content-based and applied learning, which are knowledge and skills necessary to develop entrepreneurs and innovative leaders.

-The program requires 36 units of courses; 11 courses at 3 units each.
-10 of the 11 courses will be in a hybrid format, with 1 of the course meeting in-person.
+The program requires 36 units of courses--12 courses at 3 units each.

 The first course the students will take is Creativity, Innovation, and Design (3 units).
-This course will introduce students to creativity and innovation and apply the content.
-The course is also designed in an intensive format in the fall semester to bring the cohort together and learn about team dynamics.
-Meetings for this course usually occur in consecutive dates and/or weeks with meetings times being six or more hours in a day.
-The dates and times will be specified.
+This course will introduce students to creativity and innovation and apply the context.
+The course is delivered in an intensive format the week before the fall semester to bring the cohort together and learn about team dynamics.
+Timing for this course is generally 9 am- 5 pm each day for 5 days (Mon-Fri).

-All other courses offered in the program will meet in-person beginning week one and will meet every other week (weeks 1, 3, 5, 7, 9, etc.).
-However in Fall (first semester of the MSESI program) classes may (depending on instructor discretion) be in-person every week for the first 5 weeks to continue to build on the bonding between the students as a cohort initiated during the first course described above.
+All other courses offered in the program will generally meet in-person the first 5 weeks of the semester in Fall and Spring semesters to continue to build on the bonding between the students as a cohort initiated during the first course described above.
 The class format for the semester will be communicated in the first class by the instructors.
-In-person meeting will be scheduled during the evening beginning at 6:30pm to accommodate part-time students.
-This schedule also provides full-time students the ability to work on projects, meet with mentors, partake in site-visits, do an internship or work in the earlier part of the day.
-During the weeks 2, 4, 6 etc., students will focus on either online asynchronous content or attend on line synchronous class or work on group/individual course projects depending on each course instructor discretion.
+In-person (on campus) meeting will be scheduled during the evening beginning at 6:30pm to accommodate part-time students.
+This schedule also provides full-time students with the ability to work on projects, meet with mentors, take part in company site-visits, do an internship or work in the earlier part of the day.
+During the weeks following the first 5 consecutives of each semester, classes will alternate between in-person (on campus) and on-line asynchronous (subject to Instructor discretion).
+The on-line asynchronous classes may generally require students to review course material on-line, work on group/individual course projects etc. depending on each course instructor’s requirements.

 Course List